A Radio-Inertial Localization and Tracking System with BLE Beacons Prior Maps: Experimental Results and Discussion

-In this experiment, we compare the performance of particle filter localization using the proposed probabilistic IMU motion model and compare it with the random walk motion model.
+In this experiment, given an accurate map of the BLE beacons, we compare the performance of the localization techniques.
 We evaluate the results from $100$ independent runs on the collected dataset.
-Figures~\ref{fig:fx_cdf_mm} shows the empirical cumulative distribution function (CDF) of the compared techniques.
+Figure~\ref{fig:fx_results} shows the summary of results for all techniques.
+The evaluation consists of Root Mean Square Error (RMSE) to show the performance of each technique as well as the empirical cumulative distribution function (CDF) of the position and orientation error.
+The position error is computed using the Euclidean norm of the three-dimensional position error.
+The orientation error is computed as the misalignment angle between the ground truth rotation matrix, $\mathbf{R}_{\mathrm{gt}}$, and the estimated rotation matrix, $\hat{\mathbf{R}}$, using $\lVert \log(\mathbf{R}_{\mathrm{gt}}^{\transpose} \hat{\mathbf{R}}) \rVert_{\mathrm{F}}$, where $\log(\mathbf{R})$ computes the matrix logarithm.
 The empirical CDF is an unbiased estimate of the population CDF and is a consistent estimator of the true CDF.
 Note that faster rise from zero to one along the vertical axis is a desirable outcome.
-The statistical summary of the results is depicted in Figure~\ref{fig:fx_box_mm} where PF-IMU shows improvement in the system performance by looking at the third quartile ($75\%$) of the CDF.
-The integration of probabilistic IMU motion model into PF improves the tracking ability of the filter and, consequently, reduces the localization error.